-In the 1960s and 70s, there were three futuristic looking Citroën based buses that ferried tourists around Paris.
-They were double-decker vehicles manufactured by Currus.
+In the 1960s and 70s, there were a few futuristic looking Citroën based buses that ferried tourists around Paris.
+They were double-decker vehicles manufactured by Currus located on rue Watteau in Paris.
 (We first wrote about them back in the Fall of 2009 and posted an update in the Winter of 2011.)

 Two-thirds of the bodywork is glazed to give passengers a panoramic view.
 The center-portion of the roof consists of plexiglass roof panels that are retractable, sliding on rails.
 The curved plexiglass panels of the roof were shaped (after extensive testing) in wooden molds.
-An earpiece and a selector located on the armrest of each seat allowed commentary to be chosen from eight languages.

 An anecdote about the enormous size of the Cityrama is that is was necessary to dismantle a wall of the workshop to take out the first copy which had a height of 4.35 meters.

 Here are photos of the only surviving Cityrama coach — just pulled out of storage for display at the Ruralies on weekend of June 26 and at Le Mans Classic.
+Amazingly, the bus actually made it to the vintage car meet under its own power!

 As you can see, this Cityrama coach needs to be completely restored.
 The mechanics reportedly work but the body has suffered from corrosion, and the canopy has not stood the test of time.
 Its restoration is being co-ordinated by ANAU (Normandy Association of Old Utilitaires), an organization with a mandate to safeguard and restore French commercial vehicles over 30 years old.
 It brings together around thirty enthusiasts from all over Normandy.